mimipeshy/expense-tracker/README.md

 # Rails Book Rating

-> This is the final  Capstone project in Microverse's curriculum, to build a Ruby on Rails application where people can track items.
-I customized it to track the number of reviews a book gets, this is to promote a reading culture in our century.
+> This is the final  Capstone project in Microverse's curriculum, to build a Ruby on Rails application where people can track their expenses.
 Find it the project description [here](https://www.notion.so/Final-Capstone-Project-Tracking-App-22e454da738c46efaf17721826841772#57ce8fa8369a473aa0cf7936184f841c).

-> This website is created to allow users to view, create, update, and write revies of their favorite books.
+> This website is created to allow users to view, create, update their expenses.

-# See the Live version here - > [Live Link](https://stark-garden-17635.herokuapp.com/)
+# See the Live version here - > [Live Link](https://peris-expense-track.herokuapp.com/)

 ### Index Page
 <img src="app/assets/images/screenshot2.png" width="auto" height="auto" />